WaffleIngester/WC-SARS/README.md

 * Michael Lidgren -- [LidgrenNetwork](https://github.com/lidgren/lidgren-network-gen3)
 	- Networking library used by SAR; and so our lives are easier if we do too

-And thank the SAR devs for still not asking me to take this down ❤
+And thank the SAR devs for still not asking me to take this down ❤ (yet D:)